TyeMcQueen/terraform-google-certificate-map-simple/README.md

 This module does not support having multiple certificates per map entry.

 It does not support creating certificate maps that lack a "PRIMARY" entry.

-### Google Providers

-This module uses the `google-beta` provider and allows the user to control which version (via standard Terraform features for such).
-We would like to allow the user to pick between using the `google` and the `google-beta` provider, but Terraform does not allow such flexibility with provider usage in modules at this time.

-You must use at least v4.30 of the `google-beta` provider as earlier versions did not support Cloud Certificate Manager.

-You must use at least Terraform v0.13 as the module uses some features that were not available in earlier versions.

 ## Input Variables